YunosukeY/otel-web-sdk/README.md

 #### otelcolOrigin (optional)

-The origin of OTelCol.
+The origin of OpenTelemetry Collector.
 The default value is `"http://localhost:4318"`.

 ## Examples

 ### Next.js

-See `/examples/nextjs`.
+See under `/examples/nextjs`.